Updated: May 5

 Exercise regularly - Exercise increases vagal tone i.e. the activation of the rest and relax side of your autonomic nervous system.
 This has the benefit of balancing out the over-activation of the fight and flight side of your nervous system that occurs from stress, poor sleep hygiene, and excess stimulant intake.

-Keep a journal - Journalling is an effective way to clear thoughts from your head and help you to work through issues.
+Keep a journal - Journaling is an effective way to clear thoughts from your head and help you to work through issues.
 One great way to do this is by noting 3 things that went well at the end of each day.
 This helps you to focus more on the positives of each day and not the things that may not have gone to plan.

 Break negative thought patterns - getting stuck in the way we interpret day-to-day events can lead to us expecting unrealistic expectations of ourselves and leading to feelings of unhappiness and depression.
 An effective tool to try to change these thought patterns is by using Cognitive Behaviour Therapy (CBT).
 A great way to start this is by reading this self-help book by Avy Joseph.

 Get outside - many of us are now working from home and are limited at times of lockdown to only leaving the house for essential journeys and exercise.
 Getting outside is very important to help remove you from your work environment and get in touch with nature by taking a walk through the park or to the beach.
 So, get some fresh air and enjoy the break from the rat race.
-Your productivity will increase and mental health as a result.
+Your productivity will increase and your mental health as a result.

-Speak with friends/family/health professionals - Reaching out to family and friends to discuss any issues you are experiencing is a great way to feel some releif from your worries.
-A problem shared really is a problem halfed so reach out to those near and dear.
+Speak with friends/family/health professionals - Reaching out to family and friends to discuss any issues you are experiencing is a great way to feel some relief from your worries.
+A problem shared really is a problem halved so reach out to those near and dear.
 If you feel you can’t talk to your loved ones then make an appointment to speak with a health professional instead.
 They will not judge you and can help signpost you to the support you may need.

-Staying well is essential to good health.
+Staying well-hydrated is essential to good health.
 Good hydration is associated with healthy hair, eyes, and skin, healthy kidney function and digestion, better cognitive performance and energy levels, better athletic performance, and just about every else in between.
 Put simply, drinking more water is the most underrated way to improve your health so get drinking.
 But how much should you be drinking and does what you drink really matter?
 The short answer to this question is to drink around 1.5 - 2.0 litres per day and try for most of this to be from water.
 The more detailed answer takes into account your age, weight, and activity levels and is as follows:

 Age 16 - 30: Drink 40 ml/kg/day of fluids